New Data Shows Eptacog Beta Safe and Effective in Pediatric Patients

 Basics: VWD

-This session will review the signs and symptoms of von Willebrand disease, discuss genetics and inheritance patterns, and define and compare the three types of VWD.
-The presentation will also cover laboratory diagnosis and its challenges, and the therapeutic options available for people with VWD.
-In addition, you will learn important skills to advocate for yourself and loved ones.
+This session will review the signs and symptoms of von Willebrand disease, discuss genetics and inheritance patterns, and define and compare the three types of VWD

 OUCH!
 Tackling Pain Together